Name: Kivra Oy

-Kivra may check your personal data against the state personal data register (Population Information System of the Population Register Centre) to ensure that the personal data Kivra stores about the data subject is up to date and accurate.
+Kivra may check your personal data against the state personal data register (Population Information System) to ensure that the personal data Kivra stores about the data subject is up to date and accurate.

 Kivra may disclose personal data to the authorities, such as the police, if required by law to do so.

 Where is the personal data processed?